-When trying to find a new vacuum cleaner it’s easy to feel a little lost.
+When trying to find a best vacuum cleaner it’s easy to feel a little lost.
 Upright or barrel?
 Stick or, if you want to feel like you’re living in the future, maybe even robot?

 Table of Contents

-- 1 Best Vacuum Cleaners 2018
+- 1 Best Vacuum Cleaner Reviews Australia 2020

 - 2 Types of Vacuum Cleaners

-- 5 Best Vacuum Cleaner for Pet Hair
+- 5 Best Pet Hair Vacuum Cleaner

-- 6 The Best Stick Vacuum Cleaners
+- 6 Best Stick Vacuum Cleaners Australia

-- 7 The Best Robot Vacuum Cleaner
+- 7 Best Robot Vacuum Cleaner Australia

-- 8 The Best Barrel Vacuum Cleaners
+- 8 Best Barrel Vacuum Cleaners Australia

 - 9 Barrel vs Upright vs Stick vs Robot